Avishek9918/fc-26-player-analysis-fifa-/README.md

-⚽ FC 26 Player Scouting & Valuation Analysis
+FC 26 Player Scouting & Valuation Analysis

-Difficulty: ⭐⭐⭐⭐ (Intermediate-Advanced) | Best for: SQL analytics, clustering, multivariate analysis, regression, interactive visualization
+Skills Used - SQL analytics, clustering, multivariate analysis, regression, interactive visualization

 An interactive player-valuation and scouting analysis over 18,405 FC 26 players.
 The project uses DuckDB and SQL for analytical queries, scikit-learn for KMeans clustering and linear regression, Plotly for interactive visualizations, and Jupyter widgets for player search and scouting filters.